JelenaBanjac/intelligent-agents/reactive/README.md

 Overleaf link [here](https://www.overleaf.com/1615262219smrybvqdjzrs).

 ## A Reactive Agent for the Pickup and Delivery Problem
-In this exercise, you will learn to use a reactive agent to solve the **Pickup and Delivery Problem**.
-For that, you will implement a _reinforcement learning algorithm (RLA)_ to compute an optimal strategy off-line.
+In this exercise, we will learn to use a reactive agent to solve the **Pickup and Delivery Problem**.
+For that, we will implement a _reinforcement learning algorithm (RLA)_ to compute an optimal strategy off-line.
 This strategy is then used by the agent to travel through the network.

 ### What is Pickup and Delivery Problem (PDP)?